synapse-wireless/polling-example-futures/README.md

 # Polling Example Futures - Basic node-polling using SNAPconnect Futures

-`Polling Example Futures` is a fairly straight-forward example that highlights some of the value-adding features built into SNAPconnect Futures.
+`Polling Example Futures` is a fairly straight-forward example project that highlights some of the value-adding features built into SNAPconnect Futures.

 Included is a SNAPpy script with very basic functionality.
 The script uses very standard SNAPpy practices,